shisen404/zsh-setup/README.md

 # zsh-setup
 ```
 Dot file collection for nix based systems | Arch and MacOS oriented
-zshrc -> contains primary configs and sourcing other custom files
+.zshrc -> contains primary configs and sourcing other custom files
 userAliases  -> contasins user based one line aliases
 extraAliases -> contains extra aliases.
 Mostly for commands more than one line
 gitAliases   -> git based aliases